Do’s & Don’ts: Combining Cold Plunges With Other Therapies

 The simultaneous exposure to extreme heat and cold can put excessive strain on your cardiovascular system.
 This drastic contrast in temperature can potentially lead to an increased risk of cardiovascular complications, such as irregular heart rhythms or changes in blood pressure.
 It is recommended to separate these therapies and allow ample time between a hot sauna session and a cold plunge.

-See also Do's & Don'ts: Tips For Cold Plunging In Different Seasons
+See also Do's And Don'ts For Taking A Cold Plunge In Different Seasons

 Alternatives to Combining Hot Sauna with Cold Plunges